Course Accommodation, Directions and Other Specifics

 Zaytuna Farm

-The farm is situated on a sixty-six acre property that fronts Terania Creek opposite the village of The Channon, Northern NSW.
+Zaytuna Farm is situated on a sixty-six acre (27 hectares) property that fronts Terania Creek opposite the village of The Channon, Northern NSW.
 The property contains 800m of creek frontage, numerous swimming holes and abundant wildlife.
 The landscape is diverse, covering high frost-free hilltops, ridges and valleys with both cleared paddocks and forested areas.

-Zaytuna Farm is a working permaculture education and demonstration farm under development; work is consistently in progress to develop the systems.
-Situated in sub-tropical Northern New South Wales we offer students the opportunity to learn while experiencing a real life permaculture-farming situation.
-In addition to classroom time, students will train and work on daily farm duties interacting and caring for farm animals.
-Other tasks include looking at design in the landscape, making compost, testing soil, basic surveying and completing design exercises.
+Zaytuna Farm is a working permaculture education and demonstration farm under continuous development and with ever changing and evolving on ground research in practice; work is consistently in progress to develop new more efficient and productive systems.
+Situated in sub-tropical Northern New South Wales we offer students the opportunity to learn while experiencing a real life permaculture farming and gardening live in working experience situation.
+In addition to classroom time, students will train and work on daily farm duties interacting and caring for farm systems which can include animals, crops, trees, nursery, aquatics, irrigation, renewable energy, waste and recycling.
+Other tasks include looking at design in the landscape, making compost, natural fertilisers, testing soil, basic surveying and completing design exercises.

 Weather Conditions